Dentosal/python-sc2/Issues.md

   - not all upgrades have buildings
   - maybe export requires

--  todo auto defend: if under attack --> defend with all military units  <- already in auto_attack?

-- fix cum supply by 1 too low despite init at 12

-- executing multiple build order items in parallel
+- todo attack in groups instead of sending single units
+- when defending, dont move to opponest area

 - minimum distance between buildings --> addons must have space --> round + placement steps?

-- fix build_required with can_builds

 # CHECK

 - poor building location placement --> trying to build addons failed due to missing space --> more distance to other buildings

+- fix cum supply by 1 too low despite init at 12
+- executing multiple build order items in parallel

 # Still persists?